dougmolineux/python-neelix/README.md

 Works on Mac OS 10.15.3 and Python 3.7.2

 # Why does this exist? and why Neelix?
 I wanted a small project to play with Python and because I like Star Trek!
-Also, I had to manage a project that a very large number of JSONs and I wanted to quickly validate each one (before a build process)
+Also, I had to manage a project that a very large number of JSONs and I wanted to quickly validate each one (before a build process).

 # Image Courtesy
 https://stt.wiki/wiki/Resistance_Neelix